MicrosoftDocs/power-automate-docs/articles/teams/teams-app-create.md

 ---
-title: Create flows in Teams | Microsoft Docs
+title: Create flows in Microsoft Teams | Microsoft Docs
 description: Learn how to create flows using the Power Automate app in Microsoft Teams
 services: ''
 suite: flow